Call4Cloud | MMP-C | Autopilot | Device Preparation

 When the Intune MDM device certificate needs to be renewed a nice scheduled task named “Schedule created by enrollment client for renewal of certificate warning” is given the power to perform this sometimes difficult task on the client side.

-As shown above we noticed that there is a nice task responsible for the Intune Certificate Renewal process.
-This scheduled task is configured to be run each 7 days during 49 days
+As shown above, we noticed that there is a nice task responsible for the Intune Certificate Renewal process.
+This scheduled task is configured to be run every 7 days during 49 days

 This task is configured to run 41 days BEFORE (RenewalPeriod) the Intune Device certificate will expire.
 (More on this amount of days later on)

-If the device its current time is in the expected renewal time and we are manually launching this scheduled task, we will notice it will use the deviceenroller.exe process with the /c /r /d parameters to start the renewal process.
+If the device’s current time is in the expected renewal time and we are manually launching this scheduled task, we will notice it will use the deviceenroller.exe process with the /c /r /d parameters to start the renewal process.
 I assume the /r stands for renewal…

 Like always it will try to first discover the Enrollment URI by sending out a discovery request to enrollment.manage.microsoft.com

-If the device has found the appropriate enrollment URLs, it will send out a request to fetch the proper Enrollmentpolicy and to validate the renewal request.
+If the device has found the appropriate enrollment URLs, it will send a request to fetch the proper Enrollment Policy and validate the renewal request.

-When we take a closer look at the request from above, we will notice that the device will also send the required “RequestType“, the “BinarySecurityToken” and some “AdditionalContext” in the SOAP body of the renewal request.
+When we examine the request from above, we will notice that the device also sends the required “RequestType,” the “BinarySecurityToken,” and some “AdditionalContext” in the SOAP body of the renewal request.

 Let’s begin with the easiest one, the ContextItems.
 As shown below, these ContextItems contain a lot of information about your device.
 I will explain later on why it also communicates this information to the enrollment service.